Uberi/Canvas-AHK/Documentation/Main.md

 | Round    | Round end with center of rounding at the point.         |
 | Triangle | Tapered protrusion at the point, aligned with the line. |

-### Canvas.Pen.EndCap
+### Canvas.Pen.EndCap := "Flat"
 Represents the end cap style of the pen (cap style).
 Can be set to change the current end cap style.
 End cap styles define how the ending points of lines are displayed.
-Defaults to "Flat" when the pen is created.

 Brushes
 -------
 Brushes represent fill properties such as color or texture, and are used to fill the interior of shapes in graphics operations.

+;wip